alkesh26/blog/content/posts/leetcode-reverse-words-in-a-string.md

 Step 20: return result

-We return the result as "blue is sky the".
+We return the result as 'blue is sky the'.
 ```